brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 In reviews on the iOS App Store that go back several years, both apps’ users almost uniformly proclaim the support to be superb, regardless of the issues raised; and my own anecdotal information (both my own experiences and those from others with whom I've communicated about this topic) goes along with that.

 (**However**, please note these apps are eerily similar to MailMate in another way, and a bad one: the online documentation.
 While Dr. Nielsen's [documentation for MailMate](https://manual.mailmate-app.com/) is ultra-comprehensive, it's also spare on screen captures, much less current ones, and you may find certain items hard to locate within it.
 As for [AltaMail](https://mobile.eurosmartz.com/help/app/am/) and [Preside](https://preside.io/faq.html), each app's documentation comes only as numerous FAQs, although not *called* "FAQs" in AltaMail's case, and has **no** screen captures.
-AltaMail comes up even more poorly by comparison, in the haphazard organization of---and, I think, lack of detail in---its documentation.)
+AltaMail comes up even more poorly by comparison, in the haphazard organization of --- and, I think, lack of detail in --- its documentation.)

 ### No funny business, period